As a new or novice welder, it’s tricky to know which size to go for.

-LE rate the NR-211-MP as capable of welding in all positions.
-The Lincoln flux core wire .030 and the .035 flux core wires come in 1 lb. or 10 lb. spools.
+LE rate the NR-211-MP for welding in all positions.
+The Lincoln .030 and the .035 flux core wires come in 1lb. or 10lb. spools.

-Andy can your welder take the larger 10 lb. spools?
+Andy can your welder take the larger 10lb. spools?

-Now that’s interesting, your Lincoln 140 can go from 30 Amp to 140 Amp and the Lincoln .030 flux core wire is exactly the same.
+Now that’s interesting.
+Your Lincoln 140 can go from 30 Amp to 140 Amp and the Lincoln .030 flux core wire is exactly the same.
 LE says the .030 Innershield can weld up to half inch mild steel.

 How are you going to power your Lincoln Andy?

-Great, you can see that 30 Amp is plenty just by looking at the voltage range for both the .030 and the Lincoln .035 flux core wire.
-What is the wire feed speed on the Lincoln 140?
+Great, you can see that a 30 Amp circuit is plenty.
+Just by looking at the voltage range for both the .030 and the Lincoln .035 flux cored wire.

 Andy reached around and picked something up.

-“I have the manual here, let me check it."
+“I have the manual here, let me check it.”
+He said.